The Design Journey

 Luxury Interior Designers London

 Catherine Wilman Interiors is a luxury interior design company based in West London.
-Our designers create high end, contemporary homes for clients across the city and surrounding home counties.
+Our designers create high end, contemporary homes for residential clients and developers across the city and surrounding home counties.
 Timeless elegance is our goal on each project.

 Our clients have great taste but are short of time.
 We are here to help.
 Read our Design Journey below to find out more about what we can achieve for you.